zoontek/valienv/README.md

 }
 ```

-But you can also wrap them using a library of your choice:
+But you can also wrap them using a library of your choice.
+Here's an example with [`@swan-io/boxed`](https://github.com/swan-io/boxed):

 ```ts
 import { string, validate } from "valienv";